This tutorial shows the configuration of WP Astra – the fastest, lightweight and best theme for Elementor WordPress website.

 Once again if you are using Elementor Pro.
-You can use its theme builder to build the blog page and also the post template with more flexibility in term of design.
+You can use its theme builder to build the blog page and also the post template with more flexibility in terms of design.

 - Blog / Archive.
 The design of the blog page.
-A blog page is a page which lists down all the articles/posts you had written.
+A blog page is a page that lists down all the articles/posts you had written.

 - Single Post.
 The design of the single post template.

 - Theme Color, Link Color, Text Color, Link Hover Color.
 Set your website branding colors.
 Can get inspiration from ColorHunt.

 - Background.
 Set the color of the background.
 Usually white color.

 - Heading Colors.
 Set the colors of the headings.